-The School creates new knowledge that increases understanding of philanthropy and the nonprofit sector.
+The Lilly Family School of Philanthropy creates new knowledge that increases understanding of philanthropy and the nonprofit sector.
 Its credibility and methodological rigor set the standard for the field.

 Cutting-edge information developed by the School's in-house research staff and peer-reviewed faculty identifies emerging trends, challenges conventional wisdom, and provides invaluable insights into philanthropic organizations and practices.
 Leading national and regional organizations also contract with the School to analyze the dynamics of changes taking place in philanthropy, assess the philanthropic landscape, and evaluate their programs.
 The School shares knowledge widely, with nonprofit professionals around the world and with the general public, through a variety of means, including: training, academic and practitioner publications, electronic communications, and the mainstream news media.